Scotchman0/remindme/README.md

 # Overview:
 A simple CLI task manager that lets you print strings to a file for CLI recall/management.
 Echos contents to `~/.*shrc` on new shell startup and can be called manually with 'task'

-The NODE_MANAGEMENT branch is explicitly for shared task management on compute endpoints.
-This branch was purpose-built to support alerting users what jobs are running
+The main branch is explicitly for shared task management on compute endpoints.
+This was purpose-built to support alerting users what jobs are running
+The simplified branch will be used for single-user project tasking and 'todo' handling (less group-oriented)

 # Usage:
 ~~~